apache/druid/docs/api-reference/supervisor-api.md

 <code className="getAPI">GET</code> `/druid/indexer/v1/supervisor`

 Retrieves an array of active Supervisors.
 Returns a response object that includes an array of strings representing the names of the active Supervisors.
-An empty array will be returned if there are no active Supervisors.
+If there are no active Supervisors, it returns an empty array.

 #### Responses